vegaprotocol/vega.xyz/content/background/_index.md

     </div>
     <div class="column">
       <p>
         Vega co-hosted an interactive market making workshop for beginners who wanted to learn more about trading on both centralised and decentralised marketplaces by using.simulated marketplcae.
-The event was run by [Tamlyn Rudolph](https://twitter.com/RudolphTamlyn) and Carson Cook, PhD, from cryptocurrency trading and tech firm [Fractal Wealth](http://www.fractalwealth.com/).
+The event was run by <a href="https://twitter.com/RudolphTamlyn">Tamlyn Rudolph</a> and Carson Cook, PhD, from cryptocurrency trading and tech firm <a href="http://www.fractalwealth.com/">Fractal Wealth</a>.
       </p>
     </div>
     <div class="column">